Jordan bounds for volume-preserving Cremona groups: Volume-preserving subgroups of del Pezzo surfaces

 \section{Volume-preserving subgroups of del Pezzo surfaces}

-We show that the Jordan constant $J = 12$ for $\Bir(\Ptwo, \Delta)$ is indeed optimal by exhibiting a volume-preserving subgroup regularized on the del Pezzo surface of degree 6 that contains only abelian normal subgroups of index larger or equal to $12$.
-We also mention a way to potentially find all finite volume-preserving subgroups regularized on del Pezzo surfaces with degree $d>2$.
-I thank Zhijia Zhang for this idea.
+We show that the Jordan bound $J = 12$ for $\Bir(\Ptwo, \Delta)$ is indeed minimal by exhibiting a volume-preserving subgroup regularized on the del Pezzo surface of degree 6 that contains only abelian normal subgroups of index at least $12$.
+We also mention a way to potentially find all finite volume-preserving subgroups regularized on del Pezzo surfaces with degree $d>2$, and we thank Zhijia Zhang for this idea.